 I Want To Help You Resolve Your Debt Issues

 These are real-world problems.
 Most people struggle to resolve them, to pay their bills on time and to keep their assets.
 Sometimes, though, no matter how hard you try, it just cannot be done.
 You need help, solutions and results.
-But often debt counseling organizations offer answers that do more harm than help.
+But often debt consolidation organizations offer answers that do more harm than help.

 When Your Best Efforts Just Won’t Pay The Bills

 You may not think you want to declare bankruptcy.
-It is usually a last resort, after you have tried your best to make ends meet.
+It is usually a last resort after you have tried your best to make ends meet.
 But sometimes, even though you make your best effort to pay your bills, you just can’t afford that next mortgage payment or the next installment on the loan.
 This usually happens through no fault of your own: